GudniNatan/BetterTimers/README.md

 timers = BetterTimers()
 ```

-Add new timers that will automatically go to the event queue repeatedly, every N milliseconds.
+Add new timers that will automatically go to the event queue repeatedly, every N milliseconds using this format.
+`timers.set_timer(event, ms, delay_ms)`
 You can pass in both the regular USEREVENT types or create your own `pygame.event.Event` with any custom args and kwargs for unlimited possibilities.
 Override already established timers easily, or delete them entirely by passing in a rate of 0 or less.

 ```
 genericEvent = USEREVENT + 1